 Club Sport teams are fully inclusive and will have the opportunity to practice as a team and compete at a non-varsity level against other colleges, universities, and other similar organizations.
 All clubs will have some form of a coach or advisor, and there will be a commitment requirement for practices and competitions.
 Club sports are offered exclusively for those individuals enrolled as undergraduate or graduate students at Mercy College.
 The Club Sport program is also the proud home of the Mercy College Esports Team!
 The team plays competitively out of Mercy Manhattan as a member of the East Coast Conference in games such as League of Legends and Overwatch.
-For more information, or how to join please contact mayrec@mercy.edu
+For more information, or how to join please contact mavrec@mercy.edu are hosted on Dobbs Ferry's Campus, however, there are virtual options open to all campuses as well as looking into more availability for the Bronx and Manhattan campuses.
+We have previously hosted Flag Football, Kickball, Dodgeball, Volleyball, 3 on 3 Half Court Basketball, 5 on 5 Basketball and E-Sports.
+If you are looking for more information, please contact mayrec@mercy.edu